 However, the average retirement income doesn't matter because everyone wants a different retirement lifestyle at different retirement ages.
 Determining how much retirement money you need to receive each month is difficult because it depends on many factors.
 Of course, retirement age, health, and lifestyle are critical considerations.
 However, in general terms, most experts agree that you'll need 70 to 80% of your pre-retirement income to maintain your standard of living during retirement.

+To help you plan for retirement, consider consulting a Gold Investing Guide to get the most out of your investments.
 Your actual needs may depend more or less on your circumstances.
 For example, if you're relatively young and healthy, you can get by with a lower income than an older person and have health problems.
 Conversely, if you have an active lifestyle and like to travel, you may need several sources of income than someone who is content to stay at home.
 Use our monthly annuity calculator to calculate the amount of monthly income you could receive from your retirement portfolio for the rest of your life.

 Another way to calculate your retirement income needs is to use the “80%” rule.
 This rule suggests that you'll need 80% of your pre-retirement income to maintain your standard of living during retirement.
 This is a more conservative estimate than the 50-30-20 rule, but it can be a good starting point if you're not sure how much income you'll need.
 Calculating your expenses is the first step in determining your retirement income needs.